Policies & Processes

 NASPA is dedicated to providing a welcoming environment and strives to address the interests of its members and the student affairs profession on issues related to social justice, equity, and inclusion.
 We seek to foster a positive environment built upon a foundation of trust, respect, open communications, and ethical behavior.

-It is the policy of NASPA not to discriminate on the basis of race, color, national origin, religion, sex, age, gender identity, gender expression, affectional or sexual orientation, veteran status, or disability in any of its policies, programs, publications, and services.
+NASPA does not discriminate on the basis of race; color;, national origin; religion; sex; age; gender identity or expression; affectional or sexual orientation; veteran status; disability; marital status; personal appearance; family responsibilities; genetic information; educational status; political affiliation; place of residence or business; source of income; caste; matriculation; credit information; status as a survivor or family member of a survivor of domestic violence, a sexual offense, or stalking; reproductive health decision making; or any other basis protected by law in any of its policies, programs, publications, and services.
 NASPA prohibits discrimination and harassment at any time, including during its events or within publications and online learning communities.

 NASPA participants are expected to conduct themselves in all NASPA capacities, events, and settings with:

 Consideration and respect in their speech and actions and in their personal, professional and business conduct toward participants, NASPA and venue employees, exhibitors, and sponsors;

 Honesty in their professional relationships, including refraining from taking credit for the work of others without specific acknowledgement and authorization;

 Courtesy and respect for individuals’ personal boundaries; and

 Demeaning, discriminatory, insulting, or harassing language or actions, or language and actions that enforce dominance, in person or online;

 Harassment of any kind, including but not limited to unwelcome sexual advances, sexual imagery and language, requests for sexual favors, deliberate intimidation, stalking, and other verbal or physical harassment;

 Content recording without the permission of the participants; and